Lagos State: Tourism

+Giwa Gardens in the Sangotedo district is a water park that claims to be the largest in West Africa.

 Demographics

-While the state is essentially a Yoruba-speaking environment, it is a socio-cultural melting pot, attracting both Nigerians and foreigners alike.
+Lagos state is in Yorubaland and the Yoruba language is predominant.
+The state attracts other non-Yorubas who live there in search of greener pastures attracting both Nigerians and foreigners alike.

 Indigenous inhabitants include the Awori and Ogu a.k.a.
 Egun in the Ikeja and Badagry Divisions respectively, with the Egun being found mainly in Badagry.

 There is also an admixture of other pioneer settlers collectively known as the Eko.

+The Alimosho and Ifako-Ijaiye Local Government areas are predominantly populated by the Egba and Egbado Yoruba people.
+The area is rich in culture, prominent amongst which are the Oro, Igunnu and Egungun annual festivals.

 The indigenous people of the Ikorodu and Epe Divisions are mainly the Ijebu, with pockets of Eko-Awori settlers along the coastland and riverine areas.

+Religion

-The dominant religions in Lagos State are Islam and Christianity although a certain amount of traditional religion is still practiced.
+The dominant religions in Lagos State are Christianity and Islam although a certain amount of traditional religion is still practiced.